Abbasid revolution: Legacy

 C. W. Previté-Orton argues that the reasons for the decline of the Umayyads was the rapid expansion of Islam.
-During the Umayyad period, mass conversions brought Iranians, Berbers, Copts, and Assyrians to Islam.
-These "clients," as the Arabs referred to them, were often better educated and more civilised than their Arab masters.
+During the Umayyad period, mass conversions brought Arabians, Arameans, Iranians, Berbers, Egyptians, and Assyrians to Islam.
 The new converts, on the basis of equality of all Muslims, transformed the political landscape.
 Previté-Orton also argues that the feud between the Arabs in Syria and the Arabs in Mesopotamia further weakened the empire.

 The revolution led to the enfranchisement of non-Arab people who had converted to Islam, granting them social and spiritual equality with Arabs.
 With social restrictions removed, Islam changed from an Arab ethnic empire to a universal world religion.
 This led to a great cultural and scientific exchange known as the Islamic Golden Age, with most achievements taking place under the Abbasids.
 What was later known as Islamic civilization and culture was defined by the Abbasids, rather than the earlier Rashidun and Umayyad caliphates.
 New ideas in all areas of society were accepted regardless of their geographic origin, and the emergence of societal institutions that were Islamic rather than Arab began.
 Though a class of Muslim clergy was absent for the first century of Islam, it was with the Abbasid revolution and after that the Ulama appeared as a force in society, positioning themselves as the arbiters of justice and orthodoxy.

 With the eastward movement of the capital from Damascus to Baghdad, the Abbasid Empire eventually took on a distinctly Persian character, as opposed to the Arab character of the Umayyads.
 Rulers became increasingly autocratic, at times claiming divine right in defense of their actions.